 His latest film, 19.20.21, is an intriguing combination of retaliation & true grit and there comes a time in the film when Manju, the protagonist, finds himself intimidated into choosing one of the two.
 Manju is young, impressionable and invigorated as the only educated member of his suppressed tribal community but he knows the cost of launching a miscalculated attack on those in power.
 He is also aware of the hierarchy that exists around him and the fact that he & his people are mere "invalids" that the state uses whenever convenient, in order to cover its tracks.

-And Manju is that device that MansoRe uses to exclaim his opinions about society at large.
-Through Manju and a large set of borrowed true incidents, the filmmaker navigates the hierarchical and power-driven maze with a lot of ingenuity and has no qualms about pointing fingers either.
+And Manju is that device that MansoRe uses to exclaim his opinions about the social garb we all live under.
+Through Manju and a large set of borrowed true incidents, the filmmaker navigates a sinister power-driven maze with a lot of ingenuity and has no qualms about pointing fingers either.
 His compassion lies with Manju and his impoverished tribal community and there's a clear demarcation between the good and the bad in the film, and this is one major example of MansoRe's intent.
 In a manner to speak, he isn't here to mince words but to passionately yell his heart out.

 The film also makes a valiant plea by saying that Manju is only a speck in the pool of social apathy that thousands, even lakhs, of people from the tribal community endure on a daily basis.
 We learn that it's a systemic flaw and that everyone's a part of it and the scapegoats, unsurprisingly, are people like Manju.
 In what could be termed the film's best sequence, we see the presiding local police officer file a chargesheet by completely fabricating Manju's involvement in the prevalent Naxal activity.
 MansoRe presents this fabrication almost like a flashback and even manages to trick us into believing that Manju actually joined the Naxals.
 At no point does the director make judgments about the Naxal cause either and instead, he maintains a keen eye only on the injustice served to his central character.

-The truth must prevail, he says, and the narrative forges on, although haphazardly, in search of it through a set of righteous individuals.
-MansoRe and his team of writers bring in lawyers, journalists, social crusaders and many others to highlight the various technicalities of the constitution and how they are gravely misused for reasons such as greed.
+The truth must prevail, he says, and the narrative forges on in its search, although haphazardly, through a set of righteous individuals.
+MansoRe and his team of writers bring in lawyers, journalists, social crusaders and many others to highlight the various technicalities of the Constitution and how they are gravely misused for reasons such as greed.
 The title '19.20.21', turns out, is a reference to articles 19, 20 and 21 that offer Indian citizens the right to freedom, expression, and protection in light of being convicted for offences.